yakovElkobi/GNSS-Raw-Mesurments/README.md

 After running the program you will get two outputs in the same folder <br>
 the first file kml and the second file st_file.csv <br>

+# st_file

-in st_file the table below is the ECEF coordinates of the satellite
+the table below is the ECEF coordinates of the satellite

 <p>&nbsp;</p>
 <p align="center">